k0lter/autopostgresqlbackup/Readme.md

 ## History

+ * 2022: Almost full rewrite with better error handling and new features (see Changelog.md for details)
+ * 2019: Creation of a fork/standelone project on Github (https://github.com/k0lter/autopostgresqlbackup)
+ * Since 2011: Various patches (fixes and new features) were added in the Debian package
+ * 2011: AutoPostgreSQLBackup was included in Debian
  * 2005: AutoPostgreSQLBackup was written by AutoPostgreSQLBackup (with some contributions of Friedrich Lobenstock)
    * Project webpage was http://autopgsqlbackup.frozenpc.net/ (offline)
- * 2011: AutoPostgreSQLBackup was included in Debian
- * Since 2011: Various patches (fixes and new features) were added in the Debian package
- * 2019: Creation of a fork/standelone project on Github (https://github.com/k0lter/autopostgresqlbackup)

 ## Authors

+ * Emmanuel Bouthenot (Current maintainer)
+ * Friedrich Lobenstock (Contributions)
  * Aaron Axelsen (Original author)
- * Friedrich Lobenstock (Contributions)
- * Emmanuel Bouthenot (Current maintainer)